 For more information on this and other trans health care issues, please visit our website.

-Please reproduce in it’s complete form.
+This pamphlet is free to use.
+Please link to our website, or reproduce in it’s complete form.